 Learn to troubleshoot and maintain bearings and lubrication systems.
 Fundamentals of vibration and oil analysis, handling and mounting bearings, and operating lubrication systems are included in this training.
 Energy efficiency is a major focus of this course.
-Prerequisite: MT 3.812 Mechanical Systems or instructor approval.

 MT 3.821 Electrical Systems Troubleshooting